Cray-HPE/docs-csm/scripts/operations/node_management/Add_Remove_Replace_NCNs/sls_utils/README.md

-# Python Library for SLS network data
+# Python Library for SLS Network Data

 This is a reusable Python library for safely interacting with SLS network data (in JSON format).